labandalambda/fg-makam/docs/README.md

 Which means, ```expr``` is a type, and both ```method_call``` and ```struct_lit``` are constructors for the type.

-The representation we use is based on the FG calculus, whose syntax is presented in figure 9, Griesemer et al (insert ref).
+The representation we use is based on the FG calculus, whose syntax is presented in figure 9, Griesemer et al. (insert ref).

 If you took a good look at the previous code paragraph, you might have noticed something unexpected. ```struct_lit``` takes a string and a list of expressions in order to construct a new expression.
 Why is that?
 In the FG calculus it says that struct literals are composed of a "structure type name" and a list of expressions.
 What happened to that "structure type name" and what is the string doing there?